Oregon National Guard celebrates with the Ducks at the University of Oregon Spring Football Game

 |0

-This work, Oregon National Guard celebrates with the Ducks at the University of Oregon Spring Football Game, by SSG Emily Simonson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon National Guard celebrates with the Ducks at the University of Oregon Spring Football Game [Image 4 of 4], by SSG Emily Simonson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Oregon National Guard celebrates with the Ducks at the University of Oregon Spring Football Game